sutageiza0/CRYPTCADA/README.md

 - **VirusTotal Integration:** CRYPTCADA scans posted URLs for potential malicious content using VirusTotal.
 - **Sever Moderation:** CRYPTCADA also scans all posted messages for highly offensive words and has a 'logs' channel where all offensive or malicious messages and URLs are logged for easy moderation.
 - **Reddit Integration:** Fetch random memes or search Reddit for posts based on a query.
-- **OpenAI ChatGPT Integration:** Use OpenAI's ChatGPT to ask questions, seek coding advice, or get a joke.
 - **Text Translation:** Translate between different ciphers and encodings, including binary, hexadecimal, and it's own new cipher "Chill++".

 ## Setup